deployKF/website/content/guides/platform/deploykf-authentication.md

                   - openid
                   - email
                   - profile
+                  ## NOTE: offline_access is required for refresh tokens
                   - offline_access

                 ## keycloak does not always send the `email_verified` claim
                 insecureSkipEmailVerified: true

+                ## if your Keycloak uses a self-signed certificate
+                #insecureSkipVerify: true
     ```

 ??? steps "Generic (OpenID Connect)"